westonea252/KillerHomeLab/README.md

-# Collection of labs to Deploy within Azure for Self-Study or Proof of Concept
+# Collection of labs to Deploy within Azure for Self-Study or Proof Of Concept

 All labs deploy a Bastion Host for each Virtual Network for Remote Desktop access